 3. Keep absence records up to date

-Keep accurate records of all communication you’ve had with the employee regarding their illness as you may need to refer to this at a later date.
+Keep accurate records of all communication you’ve had with the employee regarding their illness as you may need to refer back to this at a later date.

-Employers have a duty to retain all records relating to an absence such as Fit Notes, medical evidence, correspondence and notes from meetings.
+Employers have a duty to keep all records relating to an absence such as Fit Notes, medical evidence, correspondence and notes from meetings.
 This will be extremely important if you’re ever taken to an employment tribunal.

 4. Communicate appropriately with the employee while they’re off sick

 It’s important that you maintain a good level of communication while an employee is off sick.
-This will help you to understand the nature of your employee’s illness and the likely timeframe for a return to work.
+This will help you to understand the nature of your employee’s illness and the likely time frame for a return to work.

 The frequency of communication will vary depending on the employee’s role and the nature of their illness, but you should agree on the appropriate level of communication with the employee when they first report their absence, so they know what to expect.